galargh/gostrich/README.md

 ### How does it work?
 Gost uses named struct Chain which holds an array of interface objects ie. links.

 New function creates a new Chain object where links array is initialised to nil.
-It returns chain's address.
+It returns the chain's address.

 Pointer method Compose takes variadic number of interface objects and appends them to the links array of the chain on which it was called.